 Demand was so great for the First Off The Line release of Panini’s 2019-20 Contenders Draft Picks on Thursday that the company’s web servers crashed and the scuttled the launch.
 Part of the reason was a profit-taking opportunity offered by dealers who were willing to pay more than double the $130 per box price tag.

 So why exactly is Contenders Draft in such big demand?
-Here’s a rundown of what it’s all about.
+Below is a rundown of what it’s all about.
+It’s important to keep in mind that the more popular 2019-20 Contenders NBA version (featuring both veterans and rookies in their NBA uniforms) won’t be out until late December.

 2019-20 Panini Contenders Draft Basics